OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 scripted.
 On the plus side, this encourages users to script their images, making them more reproducible.

+National and international iniatitives such as the [European Open Science Cloud](http://opendreamkit.org/2017/12/06/EOSC/) may help providing such a catalog of relevant jupyter notebooks/images.

 ## Default volume configuration

 - Choose good defaults, if at all possible compatible with binder.